boshishuoshuo/boshishuoshuo.github.io/_posts/tracexi/202407/2024-07-25-Xi-congratulated-6th-China-Russia-Energy-Business-Forum.md

 ---
 layout: post
-title: "Xi replied Xiamen Airlines staff"
+title: "Xi sent a congratulatory message to the 6th China-Russia Energy Business Forum"
 date: 2024-07-25
 category: tracexi
 ---

-Xi Jinping replied a letter from Xiamen Airlines staff members on the occasion of its 40th founding anniversary.
+On 7/23, Xi Jinping sent a congratulatory message to the 6th China-Russia Energy Business Forum.